mjeder/game-project-client/README.md

 ### Unsolved Problems
 Still need to:
-- Block a user from selecting a space that is already occupied
-- Input a `play again` function after a game is completed
+- Input a `play again` function after a game is complete
-- Input a `see all games` function to see total games user has played
 - When signing out, clear everything so another user can log in without refeshing the page

 Would like to eventually:
-- Add a theme to the game
 - Add AI so a user can play against the computer at different skill levels

 ##### Wireframe: